vigne/HAP-Monitor/README.md

 HAP-Monitor
 ===========

-Poll several HAProxy instances and reports them to Graphite/Node.js
+Requests HAProxy statistics and reports them to a Graphite/NodeJS backend.

 # Purpose